AndrewRadev/popup_scrollbar.vim/README.md

+## What's new in THIS FORK
+1. No max height of scrollbar.
+Show it like any other scrollbars: max height is window height.
+2. Correct work of multiple scrollbars in multiple windows.
+Dont overlap other popups.
+3. Render it at right column of window, not at VertSplit
+4. Make it enabled by default.

+API Changes:
+obsoleted `g:popup_scrollbar_auto`
+obsoleted `g:popup_scrollbar_max_size`

 [![Build Status](https://circleci.com/gh/AndrewRadev/popup_scrollbar.vim/tree/main.svg?style=shield)](https://circleci.com/gh/AndrewRadev/popup_scrollbar.vim?branch=main)

 This is a loose port of <https://github.com/Xuyuanp/scrollbar.nvim> for upstream Vim with popup windows instead of floating windows.
 Many thanks to [@Xuyuanp](https://github.com/Xuyuanp) for the scrollbar positioning logic.
 If you're interested in a Neovim version of this plugin, you should just use the original one.